Coherent transport in two-dimensional disordered potentials under spatially uniform SU(2) gauge fields

-{\it Diagrammatic calculation---}To quantitatively predict the time evolution of the transient peak in the weak-disorder regime, including its lifetime, we present an analytical calculation based on the maximally-crossed diagram series (Cooperon)~\cite{Akkermans_2007_book,Kuhn_2005,*Kuhn_2007,Cherroret_2012,Scoquart_2020,Kakoi_2024}.
+{\it Diagrammatic calculation for the time evolution---}To quantitatively predict the time evolution of the transient peak in the weak-disorder regime, including its lifetime, we present an analytical calculation based on Refs.~\cite{Kuhn_2005,*Kuhn_2007,Cherroret_2012,Scoquart_2020,Kakoi_2024}, using the maximally-crossed diagram series (Cooperon).
 At $\eta=0$, the disordered Hamiltonian $\hat{\bm{p}}^2/(2m)+V(\hat{\bm{r}})$ is block-diagonal in the spin space spanned by $\ket{\rightleftarrows}$.
 At small $\eta$, we expect $\hat{H}_{\!\bm{A}}$, which couples the two spin states with a strength proportional to $\sin^2\!\eta \approx \eta^2$, to act as a perturbation.
 In this case, the off-diagonal components of the Cooperon in the $\ket{\rightleftarrows}$ basis are negligible, at least at short times.
-In this approximation, the Cooperon in the $\ket{\rightarrow}$ subspace is calculated from the Bethe-Salpeter equation~\cite{Akkermans_2007_book}:
+In this approximation, the Cooperon in the $\ket{\rightarrow}$ subspace is calculated from the Bethe--Salpeter equation:

 where the propagator $\Pi^{\mathrm{C}}_{\rightarrow}$ is given by

 Here, $\overline{G}_{\rightarrow}(\bm{k},E) = \bra{\rightarrow}\overline{\hat{G}}(\bm{k},E)\ket{\rightarrow}$ is the disorder-averaged Green's function